RivanParmar/VISUALIZE/README.md

 - Creating issues and feature-requests is also a great way of contributing!

 # Issues and Feature-requests
 Two templates - **Bug report** and **Feature request** are provided under the issues tab for creating new issues and feature-requests respectively.
+You can also use the **No Template** to report an issue by writing everything on your own.

 # Resources
 - For getting started with Intellij IDEA or Android Studio plugins, checkout [Plugin Development Quick Start Guide](https://plugins.jetbrains.com/docs/intellij/basics.html).